rmartinho/flamingdangerzone/_posts/cxx11/2012-12-16-optimal-tuple-iv.markdown

 The [interface of a standard tuple][tuple reference] is pretty big, but there are only a few members that require special attention in terms of implementation.
-They vary from dead simple to pain in the mikta.
 If we take a look at it we can see that most members are actually [constructors].
 There's very little to do with a tuple other than constructing and accessing elements.
 Some important parts of the interface are provided as non-member functions ([`get`][get], three [factories], [relational operators], and [`tuple_cat`][tuple_cat]).
 And then we have the type traits like [`std::tuple_element`][tuple_element] that we will want to specialize in the `std` namespace.